Diablo 4 Seasons vs. Expansions explained: Do you need to start a new character?

 Seasons in Diablo 4 represent a fun new way to build your character.
 They tend to come alongside a new Battle Pass, some new cosmetic items, some novel gameplay adjustments, and some new bosses to slay.

-However, each season does have its own short, self-contained story, that’s interwoven into the Seasonal Journey.
-These quests though are essentially just new side quests, artificially inflated by the other tasks that comprise the Seasonal Journey.
+However, most seasons do have their own short, self-contained story that’s interwoven into the Seasonal Journey.
+These quests though are essentially just new side quests, as well as the other tasks that comprise the Seasonal Journey.

 What are expansions in Diablo 4?

-Diablo 4 is expected to have expansions like Diablo 1, 2, and 3.
-These expansions will not only continue the story, but they’ll also likely offer new areas to explore, provide even bigger bosses to kill, and feature new/returning character classes.
-Unlike seasons, expansion packs won’t force you to start a new character, instead, you’ll be able to use the characters you already have, be they seasonal or not.
+Unlike seasons, expansions won’t force you to start a new character, instead, you’ll be able to use the characters you already have, be they seasonal or not.

 For more Diablo 4 content, here’s everything you need to know about whether or not you should skip the campaign, and things you should do before starting the new season.